 A daily Green Card is available for travel on all DTC bus services (except Palam Coach, Tourist and Express services).
 The cost is 40 rupees for non-air conditioned buses and 50 rupees for air-conditioned buses.

-Airport Express Services
+Delhi Airport Express Service

 DTC launched a popular airport bus service in late 2010.
 It connects Delhi Airport Terminal 3 with important locations including Kashmere Gate ISBT (via New Delhi Railway Station and Connaught Place), Anand Vihar ISBT, Indirapuram (via Sector 62 in Noida), Rohini (Avantika), Azadpur, Rajendra Place and Gurgaon.

-The Delhi Transport Corporation also operates cheap Delhi Darshan sightseeing tours.
+There are many types of guided tours in Delhi.
+Delhi Transport Corporation also operates cheap Delhi Darshan sightseeing tours.
 The fare is only 200 rupees for adults and 100 rupees for children.
 Buses depart from Scindia House in Connaught Place and stop at popular attractions around Delhi.

 In addition, Delhi Tourism operates a purple air-conditioned Delhi Hop on Hop Off bus service for tourists.
 There are separate ticket prices for Indians and foreigners.
 A one day ticket costs 1,000 rupees for foreigners and 500 rupees for Indians.
 A two-day ticket cost ~1,200 rupees for foreigners and ~600 rupees for Indians.